 A human risk system aims to ensure employees can:

-- Recognise threats in real conditions
+- Recognize threats in real conditions

 - Take the right action consistently